spiterman/SNN/README.md

 ######More Output Node Types
 One of the main features I'm planning to implement is a greater degree of abstraction are the kinds of **output nodes**.
 Currently the only special type of node is a spinner node, which, when it receives a signal will spin a predetermined amount.
 Ideally there would be several different kinds or even user customizable types of nodes, which could ultimately interact with one another in complex ways.
 The goal there is to abstractly simulate how our brain fires off signals that cause our muscles or organs to activate and perform a certain action.

-######More Connection Node Types
+######Signal Thresholds
 One feature that will add a lot of complexity to the simulator and add a layer of realism is the ability for nodes to only activate if a given threshold is reached.
 This will be similar to how real neurons fire, where if a signal isn't strong enough, the neuron's action potential won't be reached, and it won't pass on the signal.
 This could be achieved with setting some kind of threshold property on the neuron: it would only activate if 2 or more signals hit it simultaneously.

 This will also have the effect of making the neurons act like logic gates, though on a spectrum, where more sensitive neurons are closer to OR gates, and less sensitive ones are like AND gates.

 ######Saving/Loading Graphs
 Something I'd like to add would be the ability load in or save graphs to share or work on them in the future.
-It will require a bit of a code refactor and building out the back end more and creating a database.
+It will require a bit of a code refactor, building out the backend a lot more and creating a database.